 The development of serotonin syndrome has been reported with 5-HT3 receptor antagonists.
-Most reports have been associated with concomitant use of serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors, mirtazapine fentanyl, lithium, tramadol, and intravenous methylene blue).
+Most reports have been associated with concomitant use of serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue).
 Some of the reported cases were fatal.
 Serotonin syndrome occurring with overdose of Ondansetron alone has also been reported.
-The majority of reports of serotonin syndrome related to 5-HT3 receptor antagonist use occurred in a post-anesthesia care unit or an infusion cente
+The majority of reports of serotonin syndrome related to 5-HT3 receptor antagonist use occurred in a post-anesthesia care unit or an infusion center.

-Symptoms associated with serotonin syndrome may include the following combination of signs and symptoms: mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, with or without gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
+Symptoms associated with serotonin syndrome may include the following combination of signs and symptoms: mental status changes (e.g. agitation hallucinations delirium and coma) autonomic insta lity (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor rigidity, myoclonus, hyperreflexia, incoordination), seizures, with or without gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
 Patients should be monitored for the emergence of serotonin syndrome, especially with concomitant use of Ondansetron and other serotonergic drugs.
 If symptoms of serotonin syndrome occur, discontinue Ondansetron and initiate supportive treatment.
 Patients should be informed of the increased risk of serotonin syndrome especially if Ondansetron is used concomitantly with other serotonergic drugs [see Drug Interactions (7.5), Overdosage (10)].

-Myocardial Ischemia Myocardial ischemia has been reported in patients treated with ondansetron.
-In some cases, predominantly during intravenous administration, the symptoms appeared immediately after administration but resolved with prompt treatment.
+Myocardial Ischemia ondansetron.
+In some cases, predominantly during intravenous nistration, the symptoms appeared immediately after administration but resolved with prompt treatment.
 Coronary artery spasm appears to be the most common underlying cause.
-Therefore, do not exceed the recommended infusion rate of Ondansetron and monitor patients for signs and symptoms of myocardial ischemia during and after administration [see Dosage and Administration (2.1, 2.2) and Adverse Reactions (6.2)].
-5.5 Masking of Progressive Ileus and Gastric Distension

-The use of Ondansetron in patients following abdominal surgery or in patients with chemotherapy-induced nausea and vomiting may mask a progressive ileus and gastric distension.
-Monitor for decreased bowel activity, particularly in patients with risk factors for gastrointestinal obstruction

-Ondansetron is not a drug that stimulates gastric or intestinal peristalsis.
+Therefore, do not exceed the recommended infusion rate of Ondansetron and monitor patients for signs and symptoms of myocardial ischemia during and after administration [see Dosage and Administration (2.1, 2.2) and Adverse Reactions (6.2)1 or in patients with chemotherapy-induced nausea and vomiting may mask a progressive ileus and gastric distension.
+Monitor for decreased bowel activity, particularly in patients with risk factors for Ondansetron is not a drug that stimulates gastric or intestinal peristalsis.
 It should not be used instead of nasogastric suction.